ascorbic/chalkstream/README.md

 Chalkstream is an open source, self-hosted live streaming "server" that runs on serverless edge functions.
 You can stream right from the browser, with a public link to share with your friends.
-It uses Netlify Edge Functions to ingest and serve HLS streams, and the chunks are stored in Netlify Blob Store.
+It uses Netlify Edge Functions to ingest and serve HLS streams, and the chunks are stored in Netlify Blobs.
 Control your own data.

 ## How it works